 What's inside this article

-It’s impossible to read very far in the Bible without running across the subject of covenants.
+It’s impossible to read very far in the Bible without coming across the topic of covenants.
 The word appears nearly 300 times in the Old Testament and over 30 times in the New.
-Even the title “testament” is derived via Latin from the Greek diatheke, most naturally translated as “covenant.”
+Even the title “testament” is derived via Latin from the Greek diatheke, meaning “covenant.”

-And yet to modern ears, covenant can sound like one of those archaic religious terms that everybody knows but few understand.
-Even theologians disagree as to how many there are and how they relate to one another.
-As often as not, they press these covenants into debates about politics, world events, the nature of the church and the end times.
+Yet to modern ears, covenant sounds like an archaic religious term that everyone knows but few understand.
+Even theologians disagree about how many there are and how they relate to one another.
+As often as not, they press these covenants into debates about politics, world events and the end times.

-This is not what the major biblical covenants are for, however.
+However, this is not the purpose of the biblical covenants.
 Together, they form the backbone of the redemptive story that unfolds throughout Scripture.
-They’re a series of discrete yet organically linked events that build upon each other, through which God commits himself to redeem his people and his creation, culminating in the New Covenant of his Son, Jesus Christ.
+They’re a series of discrete yet linked events that build upon each other, through which God commits himself to redeem his people and his creation, culminating in the New Covenant of his Son.

 In short, to better appreciate the covenants is to better appreciate the mission of Jesus.